shawnholman/OIT-Extension/README.md

 A good example to look at would be the RemovePrefixModule.
 The module is defined in the "module" folder as "RemovePrefixModule.js", has an entry in the index.js file, follows the minimum class structure, and is also installed into the extension inside of main.js

 **Note: The reason why we include each module into the index.js file that resides in the module folder has to do with the way WebPack does importing and exporting.
 By exporting each module inside of this index file, we are able to import all modules at once by just using the address to the module folder.
 You can see this being used inside of the main.js**

+An additional thing to note is that you should only have one public method.
+All methods that you wan't to specify as private should be preceeded by an underscore.
+Though, JavaScript does not have a notion of public/private variables, this will help keep the API clear.

 ### Libraries
 All external libraries should be added into the "lib" folder and then included into the manifest.js file with the other library files.
 The library file should be listed before "WebCheckout/main.build.js" in this manifest file.
 No other steps are required to get the library working and can not be used within the WebCheckout section of the extension.
 Add it into the OneSource part of the manifest file if you need it there as well.